-The Congressional Research Service memorandum on the subject that includes a list of major rules potentially eligible for CRA action in the next Congress is available here.
+The Congressional Research Service memorandum on the subject that includes a list of major rules potentially eligible for CRA action in the next Congress.
 In addition, press reports indicate the Obama administration is working hard to finalize many more rules prior to the Jan.
 20 change, and those new rules also would be eligible for CRA scrutiny.

 For more information on the rules at risk for CRA action and how CRA action may affect your business, please contact Greenberg Traurig’s Government Law and Policy group.